 \ Remaining categories are those that make up <1% of the total number of complaints.
-These include laundry, assaults against inmates, offences in custody, discussion, application, policy, staff-related, transported, corrupt conduct, non-English speaking services, Official Visitor, day/weekend/work release, interstate/international matters, Serious Offenders Review Council, FOI (now information access & privacy) and alerts.
+These include outside authorities, segregation and protection, policy, day/weekend/work release, assaults against inmates, transport, offences in custody, non-English speaking services, failure to ensure physical safety, corrupt conduct and Serious Offenders Review Council.

-\\ Total is 99.9%, rounded to 100%.
+\\ Total is 99.99%, rounded to 100%.